-How to Use Chronicling America for your National History Day Project
+Rights & Responsibilities in History: How to Use Chronicling America National History Day Projects 2013/2014

-You may already know that Chronicling America provides free access to millions of digitalized pages of America’s Historic Newspapers from 1836–1922.
+You may already know that Chronicling America provides free access to over 6.5 million digitalized pages of America’s Historic Newspapers from 1836–1922.
 But did you know what unique types of primary source information this collection contains?

 A resource developed from NEH Summer Institutes held at Salem State University that explore early American art and culture.
 The website assists teachers of American history, literature, art, geography, social studies, American studies, and other fields who wish to incorporate American art into their classrooms.
 It includes podcasts, unit plans, and print and electronic bibliographies.